Key Takeaways

 Label Transparency — 13 / 15

-The label states the serving size as one ounce (via enclosed scoop), lists all inactive ingredients by specific name, and provides dosing guidance for an 1,100 lb adult horse.
-However, it does not use named or trademarked ingredient specifications like FCHG49 or OptiMSM, keeping the D sub-score at 1 of 2.
+Serving size is stated (one ounce via enclosed scoop), all inactive ingredients are listed by specific name, and dosing guidance references the standard 1,100 lb horse.
+No trademarked ingredient specifications like FCHG49 or OptiMSM are used.

 Ingredient Form — 19 / 20

-This is the highest Ingredient Form score in our database, and it reflects a simple fact: Joint Combo Classic uses only four active ingredients, and every one of them is in an optimal or near-optimal chemical form.
+This is the highest Ingredient Form score in our database.
+The reason is simple: Joint Combo Classic has only four active ingredients, and every one of them is in a strong chemical form.

 Dosing Adequacy — 2 / 20